East of Vienna: Where the Orient begins

 Östlich von Wien, fängt der Orient an.

-Klemens von Metternich was a skillful statesman of the early 19th century.
-He helped Austria navigate the “Concert of Europe” a political dance that took place between the Napoleonic Wars and World War I. A theme of this concert circled around the question of how the Great Powers (read: Austria, Great Britain, Russia, Prussia, and later France) dealt with the vacuum created by the crumbling Ottoman Empire, the “sick man of Europe.”
-In this context the question of where the Occident ended and where the Orient began was a matter of debate.
-Metternich had his opinions.
-So did the others.
+Klemens von Metternich was a skillful 19th-century statesman who helped Austria navigate the “Concert of Europe”—a complex political dance between the Napoleonic Wars and World War I. A recurring theme of this era was how the Great Powers dealt with the vacuum left by the crumbling Ottoman Empire, the "sick man of Europe."
+In this context, the question of where the Occident ended and the Orient began was a matter of fierce debate.

 Concert diplomacy in the 19th century.
 Image from here: https://typelish.com/b/the-concert-of-europe-as-an-example-of-concert-diplomacy-in-the-19th-century-102433 (accessed 7/15/2022).

-Such a line, drawn softly or sharply, existed before the imperialists and continued to appear after their departure.
-The boundary between the Roman West and the Byzantine East ran through the Balkan peninsula at the end of the fourth century AD.
-Under very different circumstances, the “Iron Curtain” of my own childhood ran through the same region.
-For whatever reason, the Balkan Peninsula has been a geopolitical watershed since, like, forever.
-Here, East meets West.
+Such a line, whether drawn softly or sharply, existed long before the imperialists and remained long after their departure.
+The boundary between the Roman West and the Byzantine East ran through the Balkan Peninsula in the fourth century; under very different circumstances, the “Iron Curtain” of my childhood ran through this same region.
+For centuries, the Balkan Peninsula has been a geopolitical watershed—the place where East meets West.

-We were east of Vienna.
-We were in Metternich’s “Orient.”
+We were now east of Vienna, moving into Metternich’s “Orient.”

 Hainburg an der Donau, Austria.
 The ruins on the distant hill are all that remains of a castle built in the AD 1050 by Henry III, leader of the Holy Roman Empire.
 Hainburg is near the junction of the modern countries of Austria, Slovakia, and Hungary.

-Like the term “Balkans,” the terms “Orient” or “Oriental” have fallen from favor.
-Some find them racist, obsolete, or too sweeping to be useful.
-Perhaps.
-But deep down, these descriptors are innocent enough, albeit drawn from a European perspective.
-Each finds root in the Latin oriens, having to do with the “east,” or the rising of the sun.
-The opposite?
-Occident.
-It comes from the Latin occidens, having to do with the “west” or the setting of the sun.
+A note on terminology: like the term “Balkans,” the words “Orient” or “Oriental” have largely fallen from favor.
+Some find them obsolete or too sweeping to be useful.
+Yet, etymologically, these descriptors are rooted in the natural world.
+Both find their source in Latin: oriens refers to the “east” or the rising sun, while occidens refers to the “west” or the setting sun.

 Postcard.
 “The Orient Express near Constantinople.”
 Image from here: https://assets.atlasobscura.com/article_images/lg/24565/image.jpg (accessed 7/15/2022).